ksu-is/Current-See/projectroadmap.md

 - [x] Modify code to with images of currency
   - [x] Add images of all supported currencies
 - [x] Integrate GeeksForGeeks currency converter and image pulling together
-- [ ] Change up the UI to make it more frienldy looking
+- [x] Change up the UI to make it more friendly looking
 - [ ] Clean up code test that it works